Ambareesh’s Son Abhishek & CM’s Son Nikhil Kumar Brawl Gets Intense; I Wouldn’t Cry Before The Mike

 MOST READ : CONFIRMED!
 Sudeep Will Campaign For Sumalatha Ambareesh On These Days!
 Are His Fans Upset?

 Both Abhishek and Nikhil's fans are surprised to see these two actors go on a rant to gain political power as they were close friends once upon a time.
-Nikhil's family help a warm relationship with Ambareesh.
+Nikhil's family held a warm relationship with Ambareesh.
 However, when Sumalatha announced that she would be contesting as an independent candidate from Mandya, the rivalry between these two family began.